 The study area is located in an area of the Middle Columbia region with abundant waterfowl.
-As previously discussed, the project area exists within the Pacific Flyway and overlaps with the National Audubon Society-defined Columbia Hills IBA (Cullinan 2001).
+As previously noted, the project area exists within the Pacific Flyway and overlaps with the National Audubon Society-defined Columbia Hills IBA (Cullinan 2001).

 The Columbia River adjacent to the project area provides feeding and staging areas for waterfowl species.
 A PHS waterfowl concentration area exists in a side channel of the Columbia River just upstream of John Day Dam.
-The two existing stock ponds (Pond/Wetlands P1 and P2) are the only still-water habitat located in the project area, and may be used by waterfowl in fall through spring when ponded water is present.
+The two existing stock ponds (Pond/Wetlands P1 and P2) are the only still-water habitat located in the project area and may be used by waterfowl in fall through spring when ponded water is present.
 Other ephemeral or intermittent surface water and wetlands within the project area lack ponded water and are not likely to provide suitable habitat to waterfowl for extended periods of time.

 Extensive baseline bird surveys, which include observations of waterfowl, were performed at the adjacent wind farm areas in 1994, 1995, 1998, 2002, and 2003 (WEST 2006).
+Canada goose (Branta canadensis) were the only waterfowl species observed during the 2008 winter survey (WEST 2008).
 A complete list of waterfowl species that have been observed near the project area, or are likely to occur based on known distributions, is included in Attachment 2, Table 2-2.